-The New Forest is full of beautiful wildlife that visitors can enjoy watching, one of the animals that makes the the New Forest woodland its home are deer.
+The New Forest is full of beautiful wildlife that visitors can enjoy watching, one of the animals that makes the New Forest woodland its home are deer.

-Deer are notoriously shy animals and tend to keep to the quieter parts of the forest during the day, but at dusk and dawn they can venture near the roadsides so take care when driving.
+Deer are notoriously shy animals and tend to keep to the quieter parts of the forest during the day, but at dusk and dawn they can venture near the roadsides so please do take care when driving.

 Deer are herd animals and move together in groups so are rarely alone, the forest woodland provides good cover and shelter from the elements.

 Top places to see deer in the New Forest

 At Bolderwood Deer Sanctuary, near Lyndhurst, the deer get fed daily between the months of April and September.
 It is here that you will find herds of fallow deer regularly gathering around as they wait for a Forestry England Ranger to come and feed them.
 If you are lucky and time it right you can watch them being fed from the viewing platform.
 The feeding takes place anytime (when a ranger is free) between 12.30pm and 2.30pm.

 If you are looking for a little adventure then a New Forest deer safari, based near Burley is great for those that are looking for exciting things to do with children as it offers a unique chance to get close to some of our deer.
 Enjoy watching the herd of shy red deer and the occasionally visiting fallow deer from the back of a trailer.
 As the deer are used to the noise of the tractor and trailer you can get within a short distance of them.

 The Sika deer tend to be found to the south of the New Forest, around the Beaulieu area.
 Not a native breed of deer to the UK, the small herd has bred from two deer that escaped from the Beaulieu estate in the early 20th century.